JNRowe/vim-configs/dein.rst

 .. note::

-    You can simply use the normal location list bindings for movement too.
+    You can, of course, simply use the normal :doc:`location list bindings
-    However, ale’s next and previous movements are buffer position sensitive instead of being relative to the position in the location list.
-Both movement methods are useful at different times.
+    <quickfix>` for movement too.

 .. seealso::